 These are usually about style rather than functionality.
 You change what the product looks like, rather than what it does.

 For example, it happens a lot with technology products.
 Laptops get fancier keyboards and attractive layouts.
 Mobile phones come in new colours and stylish shapes and designs.

 Price, place and promotion

 So you get listed by retailers who don’t currently stock you.
-You increase your share of shelf, or put more display units into your existing retail customers.
-You could even set up your own online store to give customers more places to buy (though there’s both benefits and challenges to going that way).
+You increase your share of shelf or put up more display units in existing retailers.
+You could even set up your own online store to give customers more places to buy (though there are both benefits and challenges to that approach).

 Another market penetration option is acquisition.
 You buy a competitor.
 Your new combined business has a larger share of the market.